 There are many moving parts of a profit and loss report.
 Becoming familiar with common terminology will help you categorize your expenses correctly and create an accurate profit and loss statement for your chosen period.

 - Expenditures: The total purchase price of any goods and services purchased during the specified time frame can be entered in the expenditures section of your profit and loss statement.
-Total expenditures should be easy to determine, but it’s recommended to become familiar with the various types of expenditures to ensure all data is included.
+Total expenditures should be easy to determine, but becoming familiar with the various types of expenditures is recommended to ensure all data is included.

 - Gross profit: As a business owner, you're curious about how much you've profited in a quarter or year.
 Gross profit refers to the amount your company has made after any costs for making and selling products or providing services are considered.
 You can determine your gross profit by subtracting COGS from your total revenue.